Floquet dynamics in quantum measurement of mechanical motion: Experimental Results

 \section{Experimental Results}

 Our experimental system is a nanobeam optomechanical crystal~\cite{chan_optimized_2012}, shown in Fig.~\ref{fig:experimental}.
 Optically, the device functions as a single-sided cavity with a partially transmitting input mirror.
 Light is evanescently coupled from a tapered optical fiber into a waveguide that forms part of the nanobeam with efficiency exceeding 50\%.
 The optical resonance is at $1540\unit{nm}$ with a linewidth of $\kappa/2\pi=1.6\unit{GHz}$, of which $\kappa\s{ex} = 0.3\kappa$ are extrinsic losses to the input mirror.
 The optical mode is optomechanically coupled to a mechanical breathing mode of frequency $\Omega_m/2\pi=5.3\unit{GHz}$, strongly confined due to a phononic bandgap, with an intrinsic linewidth of $\Gamma\s{int}/2\pi=84\unit{kHz}$.
-This places the system in the resolved sideband regime~\cite{schliesser_resolved-sideband_2008}, $\Omega_m>\kappa$, as required for ground state cooling~\cite{wilson-rae_theory_2007,marquardt_quantum_2007}.
+This places the system in the resolved sideband regime~\cite{schliesser_resolved-sideband_2008}, $\Omega_m>\kappa$, as required for ground-state cooling~\cite{wilson-rae_theory_2007,marquardt_quantum_2007}.
 The optomechanical coupling parameter is $g_0/2\pi = 780\unit{kHz}$.
 Full details of the device design, the setup and the system are given in Appendices~\ref{sec:fabrication} and~\ref{sec:expr_details}.

-Though optomechanical crystals, owing to their GHz-scale frequencies, have been put in their ground state by employing passive cooling in dilution refrigerators at $\sim 10\unit{mK}$, severe heating due to optical absorption precluded continuous measurements with high optomechanical cooperativities~\cite{meenehan_silicon_2014,meenehan_pulsed_2015,riedinger_non-classical_2016,hong_hanbury_2017,riedinger_remote_2018}.
+Though optomechanical crystals have initially been cooled to their ground state using optomechanical cooling~\cite{chan_laser_2011}, subsequent work relied on passive cooling in dilution refrigerators at $\sim 10\unit{mK}$ to reach the ground state at GHz frequencies.
+However, severe heating due to optical absorption precluded continuous measurements with high optomechanical cooperativities~\cite{meenehan_silicon_2014,meenehan_pulsed_2015,riedinger_non-classical_2016,hong_hanbury_2017,riedinger_remote_2018}.
 Our system is passively cooled to low initial thermal occupancy at $4.5\unit{K}$ (thermal occupancy at bath temperature $\bar n\s{th}\simeq 17$) using a $^3$He buffer gas cryostat.
 The buffer gas provides additional mechanical damping, increasing $\Gamma\s{int}$ by several 10s kHz to the actual mechanical linewidth $\Gamma_m$.
 However, as detailed in Appendix~\ref{sec:sideband_cooling} and shown in the measurements described in this section, the buffer gas environment enables greatly enhanced thermalization of the oscillator and is necessary for cooling close to the ground state.